google/ExoPlayer/docs/rtsp.md

 four seconds, the player will retry with TCP after four seconds of UDP inactivity.

-> Setting the timeout also affects the end-of-stream detection logic.
+Setting the timeout also affects the end-of-stream detection logic.
 That is, ExoPlayer will report the playback has ended if nothing is received for the duration of the set timeout.
-Setting this value too small may lead to pre-mature stream ending under poor network conditions.
+Setting this value too small may lead to an early end-of-stream signal under poor network conditions.

 ### Force using RTP/TCP ###
 ExoPlayer can also be configured to play with RTP/TCP by default.
 To do so,